PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Experiments

-In all experiments, we freeze the VAE of Infinity \cite{Infinity25} and train only the transformer using the binary cross-entropy loss over the predicted bit token maps.
-We employ a coarse-to-fine training strategy: we first train with a resolution of $224\times 336$ and per-GPU batch size of 50 for 15,000 steps, taking 72 hours on 2 NVIDIA A6000 GPUs.
-Then, we finetune the model at resolution $832\times 1248$ using a per-GPU batch size of 5 with gradient accumulation of 5 steps for another 3,000 steps, taking 24 hours on 4 A6000 GPUs.
-The learning rate remains fixed at $2\mathrm{e}{-5}$ throughout the training process.
+To train the multi-view multi-domain generation model $\mathcal{G_{\rm MV}}$, we froze the VAE of Infinity and trained only the transformer using binary cross-entropy loss over the predicted bit token maps, using a dataset consisting of rendered shaded images and material maps for 6 canonical views (front, rear, left, right, top, and bottom) of 32,000 meshes with high-quality PBR materials, taken from the Objaverse dataset.
+We employed a coarse-to-fine training strategy.
+The coarse stage used a resolution of $224\times 336$ and took 72 hours on 2 NVIDIA A6000 GPUs, and the fine stage used a resolution of $832\times 1248$ and took 24 hours on 4 A6000 GPUs.